carlo379/DeepLearning_ImageClassification/README.md

 ## Test Model
-Tune Hyperparameters and Test your model against the test dataset, util accuracy is greater than 50%.
+Tune Hyperparameters and Test your model against the test dataset, until accuracy is greater than 50%.

 ```python